Laserfiche/lf-sample-OAuth-SPA-angular-npm/README.md

 1. Create a new Single Page App in [devconsole](https://app.laserfiche.com/devconsole/apps) and add the authentication redirect URI (e.g.: <https://myapp.example.com/lf-sample-app/>) which is also the root page of this app.
 2. Open folder (containing package.json) with Visual Studio Code
 3. In `src/app/app.component.ts` update the REDIRECT_URI and CLIENT_ID with the app client_id and redirect_uri as registered in step 1.
 You only need to update HOST_NAME if you are not using cloud production (laserfiche.com).
+4. Update the REGIONAL_DOMAIN if you need are using a different environment (i.e. laserfiche.ca).
-4. In VS Code, open a New Terminal window.
+5. In VS Code, open a New Terminal window.
-5. Run `npm install` in root folder.
+6. Run `npm install` in root folder.
 This command installs dependencies packages.
-6. Run `ng build` in root folder.
+7. Run `ng build` in root folder.
 This command builds the project into `dist/` directory.
 See below for suggestions on how to host this folder.

 ## Build